CULTURAL HERITAGE DIGITISATION / DRUM SCANNING

 7-day turnaround is standard however film is often scanned within a couple of days.
 For bulk scanning or rushed jobs please get in touch to discuss your needs further.

-By default we scan the entire image area but not the entire film area (not scanning the rebate or sprocket holes etc) however if you would like the entire film area scanned please just let us know.
+By default we scan the entire image area but not necessarily the entire film area (not scanning the rebate or sprocket holes etc) however if you would like the entire film area scanned please just let us know.

 If you have several pieces of film that were shot under the same lighting and camera conditions and need the scans to match exactly then let us know.